dhis2/dhis2-docs/src/commonmark/en/content/user/managing-dashboards.md

 ## Saving the dashboard

-When creating or editing a dashboard, changes are only saved when you click **SAVE CHANGES** button in the dashboard edit bar at the top of the page.
-If you don't want to save your changes, click the **EXIT WITHOUT SAVING** button to the upper right.
+When creating or editing a dashboard, changes are only saved when you click **Save changes** button in the dashboard edit bar at the top of the page.
+If you don't want to save your changes, click the **Exit without saving** button to the upper right.
 You will then be returned to view mode with the dashboard you were previously viewing.

 ## Editing an existing dashboard

-If you have access rights to edit the currently active dashboard, there will be an **EDIT** button to the right of the dashboard title in view mode.
+If you have access rights to edit the currently active dashboard, there will be an **Edit** button to the right of the dashboard title in view mode.
 Click on this button to enter edit mode.

 ![](resources/images/dashboard/dashboard-title-bar.png)